Cliques and independent subgroups of the Birkhoff polytope graph: Abstract

 \section{Abstract}

-The Birkhoff polytope graph has a vertex set equal to the elements of the symmetric group of degree $n$, and two elements are adjacent if one element equals the product of the other element with a cycle.
-Maximal and maximum cliques (sets of pairwise adjacent elements) and independent sets (sets of pairwise nonadjacent elements) of the Birkhoff polytope graph are studied.
-Bounds are obtained for different sizes of such sets.
+The Birkhoff polytope $\Omega_n$ is the polytope of doubly stochastic matrices of order $n$.
+The Birkhoff polytope graph $G(\Omega_n)$ is the skeleton of $\Omega_n$; it is the Cayley graph whose vertex set consists of the elements of the symmetric group $\Sym(n)$ of degree $n$, where two permutations are adjacent if one equals the product of the other with a cycle.
+We study the combinatorial structure of this graph, focusing on its maximal and maximum cliques and on its independent subgroups (subgroups of $\Sym(n)$ whose elements are pairwise nonadjacent in the graph).
+We obtain maximal subgroups of $G(\Omega_n)$ and establish both a lower bound and an upper bound for its clique number.
+Especially, we prove that if $K$ is a subset of $\Sym(n)$ consisting of 3-cycle permutations such that $\delta_1^{-1}\delta_2$ is a single cycle for all $\delta_1,\delta_2\in K$, then the maximum size of $K$ is $\lfloor (n-1)^2/4\rfloor$, which can be viewed as an Erd\H{o}s-Ko-Rado-type theorem for $\Sym(n)$.

 {\bf Key words:} Birkhoff polytope, Cayley graph, clique, independent set

 {\bf 2010 Mathematics Subject Classifications:} 05C25, 05C69, 05C50